 Cemeteries are a favorite source of information for genealogists.
 Tombstone inscriptions may contain birth and death dates and interesting data about the person.
 To find where someone is buried, look at the person's death certificate or ask relatives if they remember which cemetery was involved.

 Funeral home records may contain the following information: name of deceased, birth and death dates, names of parents, name of spouse, and the names of children or other relatives.
 The bits of data regarding the funeral service: such as, the address where the family car was sent, the songs performed, the clothes used by the deceased, may seem minor to some, but to genealogists they are stuff of which stories are made.

 Important Note: The Forum does NOT have a master burial list, showing where every burial in the city, the county, or the state, is located.
 Many of the cemeteries around the Portland area are still operating cemeteries, and they keep their own records.
-Fourteen pioneer cemeteries are maintained by Multnomah County.
+Fourteen pioneer cemeteries are maintained by Oregon Metro.
 Those records are kept at the Metro Office, 600 NE Grand Ave., Portland, OR 97232.
 Phone: 503-797-1709.